Cognitive science: Binding problem in cognitive science

 One of the core aims of cognitive science is to achieve an integrated theory of cognition.
-This requires integrative mechanisms explaining how the information processing that occurs simultaneously in spatially segregated (sub-)cortical areas in the brain is coordinated and bound together to give rise to coherent perceptual and symbolic representations.
+This requires integrative mechanisms that explain how the information processing occurring simultaneously in spatially segregated (sub-)cortical areas of the brain is coordinated and bound together to give rise to coherent perceptual and symbolic representations.
 One approach is to solve this "Binding problem" (that is, the problem of dynamically representing conjunctions of informational elements, from the most basic perceptual representations ("feature binding") to the most complex cognitive representations, like symbol structures ("variable binding")), by means of integrative synchronization mechanisms.
 In other words, one of the coordinating mechanisms appears to be the temporal (phase) synchronization of neural activity based on dynamical self-organizing processes in neural networks, described by the Binding-by-synchrony (BBS) Hypothesis from neurophysiology.
 Connectionist cognitive neuroarchitectures have been developed that use integrative synchronization mechanisms to solve this binding problem in perceptual cognition and in language cognition.

-In perceptual cognition the problem is to explain how elementary object properties and object relations, like the object color or the object form, can be dynamically bound together or can be integrated to a representation of this perceptual object by means of a synchronization mechanism ("feature binding", "feature linking").
-In language cognition the problem is to explain how semantic concepts and syntactic roles can be dynamically bound together or can be integrated to complex cognitive representations like systematic and compositional symbol structures and propositions by means of a synchronization mechanism ("variable binding") (see also the "Symbolism vs. connectionism debate" in connectionism).
+In perceptual cognition, the problem is to explain how elementary object properties and object relations, like the object color or the object form, can be dynamically bound together or can be integrated into a representation of this perceptual object by means of a synchronization mechanism ("feature binding", "feature linking").
+In language cognition, the problem is to explain how semantic concepts and syntactic roles can be dynamically bound together or can be integrated into complex cognitive representations like systematic and compositional symbol structures and propositions by means of a synchronization mechanism ("variable binding") (see also the "Symbolism vs. connectionism debate" in connectionism).

-However, despite significant advances in understanding the integrated theory of cognition (specifically the Binding problem), the debate on this issue of beginning cognition is still in progress.
-From the different perspectives noted above, this problem can be reduced to the issue of how organisms at the simple reflexes stage of development overcome the threshold of the environmental chaos of sensory stimuli: electromagnetic waves, chemical interactions, and pressure fluctuations.
+However, despite significant advances in understanding the integrated theory of cognition (specifically the Binding problem), the debate over the origins of cognition is still ongoing.
+From the different perspectives noted above, this problem can be reduced to the question of how organisms at the simple-reflex stage of development overcome the threshold of environmental chaos in sensory stimuli: electromagnetic waves, chemical interactions, and pressure fluctuations.
 The so-called Primary Data Entry (PDE) thesis poses doubts about the ability of such an organism to overcome this cue threshold on its own.
-In terms of mathematical tools, the PDE thesis underlines the insuperable high threshold of the cacophony of environmental stimuli (the stimuli noise) for young organisms at the onset of life.
+In terms of mathematical tools, the PDE thesis underlines the insurmountable high threshold of the cacophony of environmental stimuli (the stimuli noise) for young organisms at the onset of life.
 It argues that the temporal (phase) synchronization of neural activity based on dynamical self-organizing processes in neural networks, any dynamical bound together or integration to a representation of the perceptual object by means of a synchronization mechanism can not help organisms in distinguishing relevant cue (informative stimulus) for overcome this noise threshold.